websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

    true
    ```

 The provided `api` defines an OSGi service type that is implemented by the `able.impl` module, which in turn is used by the provided `portlet`.
-Now that everything's deployed, for the purposes of learning how to do this, you can go through the process of discovering the details of a service you want to override.
+Now that everything's deployed, you can experiment with how overrides work.

 ## Gathering OSGi Service and Reference Details

 Once you've identified the service you want to override, use the `scr:info` Gogo Shell command to gather its essential service and reference details.
 In this example, we want to override the `able.impl` service.

-To gather its service details run the following command:
+To gather its service details, run the following command:

 ```shell
 scr:info com.acme.s1j6.able.internal.S1J6AbleImpl